BambooShi/BambooShi/README.md

 - 👋 Hi, I’m @BambooShi
-- 👀 I’m interested in web developing, and AI/ML
+- 👀 I’m interested in web developing, AI/ML, and really anything!
-- 🌱 I’m currently learning how to develop applications that incorporates AI/ML
+- 🌱 I’m currently learning how to develop/maintain applications that incorporates AI/ML

-I am a new programmer that hope to improve alongside others like me!
+I am a software engineer that hope to improve alongside others like me!

 <!---
 BambooShi/BambooShi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.